daumler/davisdaumler.com/content/authors/daumler/_index.md

 Hi, I am a sociologist who studies wealth, poverty, and families---in order to understand how societies become economically and racially stratified.

-In my dissertation, I investigate large and meaningful questions about how the dynamics of American families accumulate into generational inequalities.
-This project comprises two related lines of inquiry.
+In my dissertation, I investigate large and meaningful questions about how temporal dynamics accumulate into generational inequalities.
+This project consists of two lines of inquiry:
+\begin{itemize}

-In my research on the timing of childhood poverty, I generate explanations for how life-course dynamics can reinforce population-level inequalities.
-In my research on the accumulation of private wealth, I advance our understanding of how shifting historical dynamics contribute to inequalities among everyday American families.
+  \item First, I study the timing of childhood poverty to generate explanations for how life-course dynamics reinforce population-level inequalities.
+  \item Second, I study wealth accumulation to advance our understanding of how shifting historical dynamics contribute to inequalities among everyday American families.
+\end{itemize}

 {{< cta cta_text="DOWNLOAD CV" cta_link="/Daumler_CV/" cta_new_tab="true" >}}